Pre-RFC: Rust Safety Standard

 We say that a library (or an individual function) is sound if it is impossible for safe code to cause Undefined Behavior using its public API.

-This definition does not provide actionable criteria for determining which functions or struct methods should be declared safe or unsafe.
+This definition does not provide actionable guidance for determining which functions or struct methods should be declared safe or unsafe.
 The design space becomes even more complex when visibility boundaries are taken into account.

 Furthermore, when a function is declared unsafe, developers must clearly document the conditions required for its correct use, and users must fully understand them.
 This raises another important question: what information is necessary to specify the safety requirements of an unsafe function?